(Part I can be found here.)

-Shifts of Consciousness This is naming our cultural differences out loud, celebrating them, not blinding ourselves to them, as well as owning our privileges and using them to create fairer systems for all.
-For those of us in predominantly white communities or congregations it means moving beyond solutions that try to them our groups “more diverse” or that it is not our work to do because there are few or no people of color.
+Shifts of Consciousness This is naming our cultural differences out loud, celebrating them, not turning our perception away from them, as well as owning our privileges and using them to create fairer systems for all.
+For those of us in predominantly white communities or congregations, it means moving beyond solutions that try to make “our” groups “more diverse,” conflating diversity in our membership with power in leadership or culture.
+It means this is still our work to do even if there are few or no people of color.
 For those of us with racial privilege, it is using mindfulness tools to put a pause between the socially constructed racist thought/image and our attitudes and reactions that are often informed by those, but need not be.
 (Here’s a great article that suggests mindfulness and meditation might be one of the ways we can shift consciousness around oppression-saturated thoughts.)
 This addresses individual and community bias, though there need to be so many other ways of doing this deep, discomforting work.
-This is turning an awake eye towards injustice, rather than a blind one.
+This is turning an awake eye towards injustice, rather than an unseeing one.
 This is living not by the golden rule, but by the platinum one.

 I just saw a tweet from someone that said, “If you ever asked yourself what you would have done if you were alive during the civil rights era, well… now’s your chance to know.”
 This is it.